kubernetes/website/docs/concepts/storage/volumes.md

 ### local
 This volume type is alpha in 1.7.

-A `local` volume represents a mount point or directory that has node affinity.
+A `local` volume represents a mounted local storage device such as a disk, partition or directory.

-It can only be used as a statically created PersistentVolume source.
+Local volumes can only be used as a statically created PersistentVolume source.

+Compared to HostPath volumes, local volumes can be used in a durable manner without manually scheduling pods to nodes, as the system is aware of the volume's node constraints.

+However, local volumes are still subject to the availability of the underlying node and are not suitable for all applications.

 For further detail, please see the [local volume user guide](https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume)